ElesCloud/ESCDocuments/SLMCPrimer.md

 ## SECTION TWO: What exactly is the SLMC?

-The Second Life Military Community is a cluster of self-identified combat groups on Second Life that mutually agree to participate in Linden Labs damage combat with each other.
-The SLMC uses scripted weapons typically (but not always) designed to deal one-hit kills which return the target to their homepoint.
-The SLMC also designs and employs a variety of vehicles, gear, and technology to try and make combat more variable and interesting.
+The Second Life Military Community is a cluster of self-identified combat roleplay groups on Second Life that mutually agree to participate in Linden Labs damage combat with each other.
+The SLMC uses scripted weapons typically designed to deal one-hit kills which return the target to a designated home point.
+The SLMC also designs and employs a variety of vehicles, gear, and technology in an effort to make combat more variable and interesting.

-The SLMC has a complex history spanning back to the early 2000s.
-Many of the individuals who participate in it have been members for nearly as long as the community's genesis.
-Even as groups and individuals arrive, leave, and evolve over time, many of the individuals who are a part of the community are unabashedly toxic and difficult to interact with.
-In other words, despite the fact that we've been around for nearly 20 years, some people simply will never grow up or move on.
-This has mellowed to a degree since earlier days, but the necessity of this warning still remains: if you are interested in participating, be aware that you will need a thick skin to survive.
+The SLMC has a long history (for a video game), spanning back to the early 2000s.
+Unfortunately, a portion of the individuals in our community are unabashedly toxic and entirely devoid of any concern for anyone but themselves and their own.
+It is not as bad as it used to be, but the necessity of this warning still remains: if you intend to participate, be aware that you will need a thick skin.
+People won't care if you're offended.

 ## SECTION THREE: General Etiquette Do's and Don'ts